cvuus/libft/README.md

-libft
+# libft

+## Description
+"Crate your very first own library" is the task of the first project you nned to complete.
+Libft consists of a static library with standard C functions  which compile with a Makefile.
+The library will be used for all further projects.

-Usage
+## Usage

-make without bonus functions.
+make without bonus functions

-make bonus to compile with bonuses.
+make bonus to compile with bonuses

-Tests

-Exec ./test.sh and ./test_bonus.sh if you want.
-Those tests don't test everything but not the same things as war machine.